L-Michael1/clinote/README.md

 $EDITOR = "vim"
 ```

-To configure the path to where your notes are stored - change the $NOTES_FOLDER path
+To configure the path to where your notes are stored - change the $NOTES_FOLDER path:

 ```
 export NOTES_FOLDER="CUSTOM_PATH"